Compactness of the Bloom sparse operators and applications: Proof of Main Theorem

 Also recall that $\lambda_2$ is doubling and as $\lambda_2 \in A_p$, there exists some $\sigma>0$ such that $\lambda_2 \in A_{p-\sigma}$ and

 And since all $Q$ are in sparse family $\mathcal S$, it follows from Corollary~\ref{cor:reversedoubling} that

 So it follows form \eqref{eq:4.14} and \eqref{eq:4.15} that

-This gives the estimate for the norm of $II$.
+This gives the control for the norm of $II$.

-We now estimate the norm of $I$.
+Let us now prove the control for the norm of $I$.
 We would like to change the order of the summation for $Q$ and $k$.
 Thus we may assume that $Q_{i,k}=\emptyset$ when $M\geq k>M_{Q_i}$ and the corresponding terms are $0$.
 So we have the following equality

 Fixing $k$, then for each $Q_{i,k}$ where $i = 1,.....,\tau_{Q}$, following similar approach in the estimate for $T_3f$, we write $|b-b_{Q_{i,k}}|$ as in \eqref{estimateForb-bQ}.
 Since $Q_{i,k}\cap Q_N = \emptyset$ and $R \subset Q_{i,k}$, we have for all $R \in \mathcal{\tilde{S}}$ in \eqref{estimateForb-bQ}, $R\cap Q_N = \emptyset$.
 Now according to Definition~\ref{lemvmo}, we have that ${1\over\nu(R)} \int_R|b(x)-b_R|d\mu(x) \leq \epsilon$.